amuammer/learning_journal/READ07.md

 ```

 ### Calling a function
-Execute all the statements of a function by just one line of code
+execute all the statements of a function by just one line of code
 ```javascript
 sayHello(); // function name
 ```